English

 Ethical guidelines for suppliers and business relationships

-In connection with the work with the Transparency Act, Eiendomsfinans Drift AS (hereinafter “the Company”) has drawn up guidelines for its own internal affairs, suppliers, business and collaboration partners.
+In connection with the work on the Transparency Act, Eiendomsfinans Drift AS (hereinafter “the Company”) has prepared guidelines for its own internal relationships, suppliers, business and partners.

-The company’s suppliers, business and collaboration partners (hereinafter “Suppliers”) are central to the ability to carry out our business.
-We want our business relationships to be based on trust and transparency, and that our suppliers share the Company’s attitude to ethics and compliance.
+The Company’s suppliers, business and partners (hereinafter “Suppliers”) are central to the ability to carry out our business.
+We want our business relationships to be based on trust and transparency, and for our suppliers to share the Company’s approach to ethics and compliance.

-The company works to promote good working and environmental conditions in the supply chains, in close cooperation with our suppliers, business and collaboration partners.
-The company’s ethical guidelines for suppliers (hereinafter “Ethical Guidelines”) express our expectations and set out our requirements for all Suppliers.
+The Company works to promote good working and environmental conditions in its supply chains, in close collaboration with our suppliers, business and partners.
+The Company’s Supplier Code of Conduct (hereafter “Code of Conduct”) expresses our expectations and sets out our requirements for all Suppliers.

-Our Ethical Guidelines are based on current laws and regulations, key UN conventions and ILO conventions.
+Our Code of Conduct is based on applicable laws and regulations, key UN conventions and ILO conventions.
 The Company expects our Suppliers to follow applicable legislation, respect internationally recognized human rights, and follow ethical standards that correspond to the substantive content of our Ethical Guidelines when they work for and/or together with the Company.
 Suppliers must also ensure that the same is passed on to subcontractors who contribute to work for the Company.

-The company undertakes to carry out due diligence assessments in accordance with the OECD’s guidelines for multinational companies, which involve mapping, preventing, limiting and reporting on how the company handles existing and potential negative consequences of its operations.
+The company is committed to conducting due diligence in accordance with the OECD Guidelines for Multinational Enterprises, which entails identifying, preventing, mitigating and accounting for how the company manages existing and potential negative impacts of its operations.

 Our Suppliers play an important role in helping us realize these commitments and goals.
 It is expected that our Suppliers have guidelines that live up to the Company’s Ethical Guidelines, internationally recognized conventions and relevant national legislation in countries where the Supplier operates.
-The supplier’s business must be legal.
+The Supplier’s operations shall be legal.

-Suppliers should particularly focus on those most vulnerable to negative impacts on human rights and the requirements for a decent working life.
+Suppliers should have a particular focus on those most vulnerable to negative impacts on human rights and decent work requirements.

 This document describes standards that the Company’s Suppliers are encouraged to follow.